Campus Improvement Plan

 Lever 4: High-Quality Instructional Materials and Assessments, Lever 5: Effective Instruction

-Strategy 2: Promote self-advocacy through the use of a student data tracking tool after common formative assessment administrations.
+Strategy 2: Promote self-advocacy through the use of a student data tracking tool after checks for understanding, common formative assessments, and summative assessments.

 Title I: